BA (Hons) in Acting

 - The main reason for you being in the UK was not to receive full-time education.

-If you do not fall under the Home (UK) or Home (EU) fee definitions, then you will be classed as an international student.
+If you do not fall under the Home (UK) definition, then you will be classed as an international student.

 The definitions on this page are only a very brief summary and there are a number of exceptions to the conditions listed.
 For more detailed information, please refer to the UK Council for International Student Affairs guide.